fstxz/scene_tools/README.md

 ## Currently implemented features
 * Grid support
 * Align to surface
-* Multiple assets selection.
-When placing, random asset will be chosen from the selection
+* Multiple assets selection (by holding Ctrl or Shift).
+When placing, random asset will be picked from the selection

 ## Installation
 The plugin is available in the [Asset Library](https://godotengine.org/asset-library/asset/2846).